sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 >
 > - `localAddress` The local IP addess the remote client is using for the socket connection.
 >
-> - `locakPort` The local port the remote client is using for the socket connection.
+> - `localPort` The local port the remote client is using for the socket connection.
 >
 > - `byteRead` The number of bytes read by the socket.
 >